hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 # amlogic gx - mi box s905x tv box - october 2022

 - tested for a few days
-- it was working reliable and quite ok, but slow (see below)
+- it was working reliable and quite ok, but somewhat slow (see below)
-- notes: due to the not that fast cpu (4xa53 at 1.4 ghz) it is not the fastest system - combining this with only 2gb ram does not really help and using a 64bit kernel with a 32bit userland is the only option to be able to really use it as a desktop system for a bit heavier use (the 32bit userland uses only around two thirds of the memory compared to a 64bit one). running from usb requires a high quality usb stick with good random io and putting the swap onto some area of the emmc is helpful as well. with all that the system was kind of useable in the end, but rather on the slower end and some patience is required now and then. raising the zswap percentage to 20% and providing 3gb of swap space was a good idea as well (with zswap some memory is counted twice: once for the compressed memory and another time if a small fraction of that really gets written to disk in the end - see /scripts/zswap-status.sh)
+- notes: due to the not that fast cpu (4xa53 at 1.4 ghz) it is not the fastest system - combining this with only 2gb ram does not really help and using a 64bit kernel with a 32bit userland is the only option to be able to really use it as a desktop system for a bit heavier use. putting the swap onto some area of the emmc was helpful in combination with a high quality usb stick for the root filesystem (the mi box does not have an sd card slot). with all that the system was kind of useable in the end, but rather on the slower end and some patience is required now and then.
 - info: v6.0.0 kernel, debian bookworm (32bit userland), 2gb ram, 32gb sandisk
   ultra usb stick for the system and 5gb android data partiion area on emmc for swap

+# amlogic gx - a95xr2 s905w tv box - october 2022

+- tested for a few days
+- it was working reliable and quite ok, but quite slow (see below)
+- notes: this was the try to go a bit lower even than for the last test with the amlogic s905x as the s905w is even slower (4xa53 at 1.2 ghz), so all from above is valid here and the system is even a bit slower. running from emmc here instead of a usb stick on the s905x might help a bit here. to my surprise the analog audio output of the box was actually working after doing some minimal setting changes in alsamixer - i did not actualy expect this :)
+- info: v6.0.0 kernel, debian bookworm (32bit userland), 2gb ram, 16gb emmc

+# atom 32bit uefi - linx 1010b 2in1 - october 2022

+coming soon - currently testing it :)